MicrosoftDocs/azure-stack-docs/azure-managed-lustre/preview-support.md

 * This preview is provided "as-is," "with all faults," and "as available," and is excluded from service level agreements and limited warranty.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-* Production workloads are not advised during this preview.
+* Production workloads aren't advised during this preview.